Keep the Volume Down

-At the moment, we can’t get enough of this more efficient, cleaner burning fuel.
-The US has switched thousands of megawatts of coal fired generation off in favor of gas and is even increasing its ability to liquefy gas for export.
-The effect over the next ten years will be significant, taking the surplus away from, by then a more gas dependent market.
-For those who doubt this will happen, currently Europe depends on a third of its gas from Russia, the predictions are that within ten years the US will be providing almost the same at a lower cost (European gas prices are almost 3 times those in the US) making us a global natural gas power.
+At the moment, we can’t get enough of this more efficient, cleaner-burning fuel.
+The US has switched thousands of megawatts of coal-fired generation off in favor of gas and is even increasing its ability to liquefy gas for export.
+The effect over the next ten years will be significant, taking the surplus away from, by then a more gas-dependent market.
+For those who doubt this will happen, currently, Europe depends on a third of its gas from Russia.
+The predictions are that within ten years.
+The US will be providing almost the same at a lower cost (European gas prices are nearly three times those in the US), making us a global natural gas power.

-If you vested in natural gas consuming plant, equipment or generation – now is the time to get the building blocks in place to protect those investments and your return on them.
+If you vested in a natural gas-consuming plant, equipment, or generation – now is the time to get the building blocks in place to protect those investments and your return on them.

-Vervantis has developed a process which helps you manage your future requirements without the need to fix everything today.
-Our flexible sourcing allows you to take decisions more intuitively, with less risk and better fiscal planning creating a procurement process worth banging your drum about.
+Vervantis has developed a process that helps you manage your future requirements without the need to fix everything today.
+Our flexible sourcing allows you to make decisions more intuitively, with less risk and better fiscal planning, creating a procurement process worth banging your drum about.